mrbooshehri/my_devops-journey/docker/README.md

 sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose
 ```

-**Note:** In ```yaml``` file the lines which start witout any indent or
+**Note:** In ```yaml``` file the lines which start without any indent or
 whitespace called **top level**.

 ### Write your first ```docker-compose```

-write a docker-compose file which runs a flask app with two services
+Write a docker-compose file which runs a flask app with two services
 (web and redis).
 The app is a simple web server that count the number of
 visits and store the value in redis.

 **Note:** Put your ```docker-compose``` file in a meaningful named
-directory, beacuse all the containers which made from your file will get
+directory, because all the containers which made from your file will get
 a prefix which is the directory name.
 Also the network will create by
 compose follows this rule.